 Basal implants differ from classical implants in the manner of placing, and the manner of force distribution, but primarily by the planning and execution of the prosthetic construction and post-operative regime.

 The crowns placed over basal implants are the conventionally used crowns: Full porcelain crowns, Porcelain fused to metal crowns, Zirconia crowns and CAD/CAM crowns.

-Characteristics of basal implants:
+Characteristics of immediate basal dental implants:

-- Basal implants can be placed even in cases of severe bone atrophy – patients with advanced periodontal conditions can be treated with basal implants in one visit.
+Immediate basal dental implants can be placed even in cases of severe bone atrophy – patients with advanced periodontal conditions can be treated with basal implants in one visit.

 - Basal implants can be placed in smokers and patients with diabetes.

 - Basal implants have a 98% success rate that is a higher rate than one of the classic implants.
 Often this success is due to the avoiding of bone grafting and sinus lift.

 - Patients can get their teeth fixed in 3-4 days.
 Basal implants can be placed immediately after extraction of teeth in one visit.
 Therefore this method is less traumatic than the classical implants method.

 - Potential complications of implantation are minimised because the placement is associated with less invasive surgery, and implants are placed in the deep layers of sterile bone.
 This reduces the risk of infection several times compared to the classic implants.